-We know that with support and advocacy, people who have the commitment to turn their lives around will succeed.
-We work with families to provide tools and information to guide them on their path to achievement.
-In addition to the wide range of supportive services we provide, we also refer customers to our network of community partners.
+With our support and advocacy, the weight of poverty can be eased.
+We partner with families and individuals to develop pathways out of poverty.
+In addition to the wide range of supportive services we provide, we make referrals to our wide network of community partners.

-ACTION, Inc., formerly the District XII Human Resources Council (HRC), is a private, non-profit organization that was incorporated in the State of Montana in 1965 as the Butte Anti-poverty Council.
+Action Inc. is a private, non-profit organization incorporated in the State of Montana in 1965 as the Butte Anti-poverty Council.
 The agency was born out of the “Community Action” movement taking place in America that focused on the elimination of poverty.
 The movement ultimately became part of the American policy agenda under President Lyndon Johnson.
 In his inaugural address to Congress in 1964, President Johnson said,

 “this administration today, here and now, declares an unconditional war on poverty in America.”